merenlab/anvio.org/vocabulary/index.md

 We initially wanted to create a resource just for the terms we commonly use in anvi'o, especially those that are specific to the platform.
 However, we concluded that including definitions for a larger set of terms (including those that are common in 'omics studies) would be the only way to have a cohesive document.

-Please keep in mind that this is an evolving resource -- suggestions and edits are most welcome.
-You can always find us on anvi'o {% include _slack_invitation_button.html %}
+Please keep in mind that this is an evolving resource.
+Please *[help us improve it](https://github.com/merenlab/anvio.org/issues/3)*.
+If you have any questions or concerns, you can always find us on anvi'o {% include _slack_invitation_button.html %}

 {% include _toc.html %}